l0l0o/l0l0o/README.md

-- Hi, i'm Loïc CAILLÉ, i'm a french web developer 👋
+- Hi, I'm Loïc CAILLÉ, I'm a french web developer 👋
 - `<explain what do you love.
 Ex: I love front-end development and i'm interested by back-end development also👨‍💻>`
 - On my GitHub profile, I have school projects and personal projects in different technologies